Bonn in figures

 Since the relocation of the Deutsche Welle broadcasting corporation to Bonn in 2003, the location’s international image is transported to all corners of the world.

 Bonn, a region for science and research

-Scientific highlights in the region include the Max Planck Institute’s "Center of Advanced European Studies and Research" (caesar), which conducts research on neurosciences, cell biology and biophysics with a focus on neurons and neural networks; and LIFE&BRAIN, a center of excellence in the field of translational biomedicine.
-With the DZNE research institute, Bonn hosts one of the six German institutes for health research on the most important and widespread diseases.
-Last not least, Bonn hosts a series of leading German organizations fostering and promoting science.
+Scientific highlights include the Max Planck Institute "Center of Advanced European Studies and Research" (caesar), which conducts research in the fields of neuroscience, cell biology and biophysics with a focus on neurons and neural networks, and LIFE&BRAIN, a top research center for applied biomedicine.
+With the German Center for the Research of Neurodegenerative Diseases (DZNE), Bonn is home to one of the six German Institutes for Health Research to combat the most important widespread diseases.
+Finally, Bonn is also home to a number of leading intermediary and funding organizations for science.